Collection Guide

 Step 3: Big Pieces

 Pick 20 to 40 photos that you want to feature.
 If possible, they will be displayed at a larger size.
 When you upload them, you can choose how they will be cropped to best match the image.
 For instance, Kermit below looks good with a square crop and a 3×2 crop but the 2×1 crop cuts off his head in an awkward manner.
 These big pieces are given priority and are placed as large as possible.
-For instance, a photo marked as square might be placed as 3×3 cells.
-A photo marked as 2×1 might be placed as 4×2 cells.
-Photos are given priority by their order.
+For instance, an image marked as square might be placed as 3×3 cells.
+An image marked as 2×1 might be placed as 4×2 cells.
+Pieces are given priority by their order.
 If a big piece cannot be placed at a large size, it will still be included at a smaller size (a square image will still show up as a 1×1 if it cannot be placed as 3×3 or 2×2).

 The Big Pieces section is particularly appropriate for images that are very wide (4×1, 3×1) or very tall (1×3, 1×4).
 These more extreme aspect ratios work well for panoramas, tall buildings, etc.